-The James Peters, Jr. Residence at 42 Coburg Street in Saint John is designated a Local Historic Place for its architecture, for its association with the Loyalist Peters family and for its cultural status as a landmark in the city of Saint John.
+The James Peters Jr. Residence, situated at 42 Coburg Street in Saint John, is recognized as a Local Historic Place due to its architectural significance, connection to the renowned Loyalist Peters family, and its role as a cultural landmark in the city.

-Charles J. Peters also commissioned other buildings in Saint John: his own superb home further down Coburg Street (which has been known as Peters House, Hatheway House, Knights of Columbus Hall, and Chinese Commerce Centre) and several other homes for some of his twenty children including a wood frame house further up Coburg Street.
-He was also on the committee that organized construction of the Court House on King’s Square.
-Coburg Street from Union Street to Carleton Street was once known as Peters’ Hill.
+Charles J. Peters commissioned several notable buildings in Saint John, including his own magnificent home on Coburg Street (also known as Peters House, Hatheway House, Knights of Columbus Hall, and Chinese Commerce Centre), multiple residences for his twenty children, and a wooden frame house further up Coburg Street.
+He was also involved in the committee responsible for building the Court House on King’s Square.
+The section of Coburg Street between Union Street and Carleton Street was once named Peters’ Hill in their honour.

 In the early 19th century, the area surrounding the James Peters Jr. Residence was on the city’s outskirts and situated on elevated ground.
 Charles’ grand estate once encompassed the entire region.
 In 1819, he opened Peters Street and sold building lots along it.
 James Peters Jr. was a distinguished figure in his own right, practicing law and representing his prominent Loyalist family at social events.
 He was also part of the company that made the first, albeit unsuccessful, attempt to build a suspension bridge across Reversing Falls in 1835.